Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 You can purchase your FICO scores directly from myFICO.com, but several other sources offer free credit scores (although not all of them are FICO scores).

-You can also get free copies of each credit report from AnnualCreditReport.com.
+You can also get free copies of each credit report from AnnualCreditReport.com as often as once per week.
 Getting a copy of your credit reports allows you to review the factors that determine your credit score.
 If you find mistakes, you can dispute them independently, but hiring a credit repair company may be more effective.

 What Interest Rate and Credit Limit Should I Expect?